St Pauli – divergent and untamed

 Coolest clubs and bars

 Some of Hamburg’s most exciting nightlife locations can be found off the beaten track.
 Beneath the main shopping street lies the luxurious Privileg, Hamburg’s most exclusive club decorated by Europe’s largest private aquarium.
 Nearby the Le Lion Bar de Paris is a sophisticated location offering some of the best cocktails in the country.
-A unique and quite different atmosphere awaits at the Fabrik, a renovated factory building of red brick and steel, one of the city’s most popular concert locations.
+A unique atmosphere awaits at the Fabrik, a renovated factory building of red brick and steel, one of the city’s most popular concert locations.
 And the current top location for young and urbane party-goers is the Moloch, located in the modern HafenCity district.

 A festival hotspot

 Hamburg is also a top European destination for exciting music festivals.
-The season is kicked off every spring by the opening of the Stadtpark Open-Air concert row, where local and international stars perform under the open skies in one Hamburg’s biggest parks.
+The season is kicked off every spring by the Stadtpark Open-Air concert, where local and international stars perform under the open skies in one Hamburg’s biggest parks.
 The Elbjazz Festival in June will host over 50 musicians from all genres of jazz, and in July the wild and colourful Schlagermove parade takes over the harbour area.
 In August, the Elbe floodplains of the Wilhelmsburg district are filled with rap, hip-hop, and electronic music during the SPEKTRUM festival and alternative, electronic, and rock music during the MS Dockville festival.
 The festival summer is concluded in September by the legendary Reeperbahn Festival, the biggest club festival in the country.